Wills & Trusts FAQ

 A trustee is the person that manages the trust.
 The trustee might be the creator of the trust that is living.
 Any trustees that are next (successor trustee) will be determined from the trust and will have the ability to take care of your trust affairs should you become disabled or die.

-If assets aren’t transferred to your trust, or it is not possible to move all your assets into your trust while you are living, a Pour-Over Will differs from a standard Will since it directs the executor of this will to “pour over” any resources not included in your trust at the time of your passing to trust after departure.
-Any resources which are included from the Pour-Over Will need to be probated.
-Therefore it’s very important that your assets have been transferred.
-The Pour-Over Will is a shield for any of your assets which weren’t transferred to your trust.
+If assets are not transferred to your trust, or it is not possible to move all your assets into your trust while you are living, a Pour-Over Will differs from a standard Will since it directs the executor of this will to “pour over” any resources not included in your trust at the time of your passing to trust after departure.
+Any resources that are included in the Pour-Over Will need to be probated.
+Therefore your assets must have been transferred.
+The Pour-Over Will is a shield for any of your assets that were not transferred to your trust.

 14. WILL IT AFFECT MY MORTGAGE IF I PLACE MY HOME INTO MY LIVING TRUST?

-No, moving your house into your trust is not going to have any impact on your mortgage, and the mortgage business can’t “call” your mortgage due to this move.
+No, moving your house into your trust is not going to have any impact on your mortgage, and the mortgage business cannot “call” your mortgage due to this move.

 15. WILL I STILL BE ABLE TO DEDUCT MY MORTGAGE INTEREST FROM MY TAXES, IF I PLACE MY HOME INTO MY LIVING TRUST?